cronical/idpro-bok-tech-arch/tech-arch.md

 ## Relying Party

-The Relying Parting (RP) is a component, system or application that uses the IDM to identify its users.
+The Relying Parting (RP) is a component, system or application that uses the IDM system to identify its users.
 The RP has its own resources and logic.
 It comes in many forms, all of which use identity services, including systems, sub-systems, and applications, independent of the domain or operator.

 ## Trust Anchor